Burn (Deep Purple album): Hughes and Coverdale introduction: Mark III line-up

-With no upcoming candidates for a lead single role, the band was desperate to find Gillan's successor.
+With no upcoming candidates for a lead singer role, the band was desperate to find Gillan's successor.
 Promotional audition posters for a replacement singer were produced and the band found themselves buried in demo tapes from aspiring singers at the band's management offices in London.
 Some singers who auditioned included Jess Roden, Graham Bell, Gary Pickford-Hopkins, and Steve Parsons (Snips).

 Twenty-one-year-old David Coverdale from Saltburn saw an advert in Melody Maker that said the band was holding auditions for a lead singer, and was considering unknowns.
-Coverdale, who fronted his band "The Government", had opened up for Deep Purple in 1969 at Bradford University after Gillan and Glover had just joined.
+Coverdale, who fronted his band The Government, had opened up for Deep Purple in 1969 at Bradford University after Gillan and Glover had just joined.
 Coverdale and Lord met together on the road and became good friends but hadn't had any recent contact until Gillan's departure.
 Coverdale was asked to send a demo and a photo of himself.
 During the recording of the demo tapes, Coverdale said that he was "very drunk" at that time while singing tunes from Harry Nilsson and Bill Withers ("Everybody's Talkin'" and "Lonely Town, Lonely Street") and Joe Cocker; he later referenced it as the worst demo tape he had recorded.
 (The demo tape could be heard decades later on the 2023 reissue of Whitesnake's The Purple Album.)
 For the photo, Coverdale obtained a younger version of himself as a Boy Scout.

 Paice received Coverdale's demo tape from the management office and was impressed with his vocal technique and told Lord and Blackmore he found the lead singer the band had envisioned.
 In mid-August 1973, Coverdale auditioned for the band at Scorpio Sound Studios.
 He then received a call a week later from Tony Edwards that he was welcomed into the band.
 On 23 September, a day after his 22nd birthday, the band held a press conference to announce Coverdale's recruitment as the next official lead singer of Deep Purple.

 Former Trapeze's Glenn Hughes (performing in 2017) bassist joined the group as Glover's replacement on the same day the departure was announced.